whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 And since everyone is a messiah, you are a messiah too.
 You may not feel ready to cultivate your sacred gifts and find your spiritual power, or perhaps you feel too busy or afraid.
 There's a reason authoritarian religions encourage shame and low self-worth, schools train children for cowardly obedience, politicians and the media keep people divided and scared, and profit economies keep workers busy and stressed -- so many challenges make it hard to take time without distraction to cultivate your sacred gifts and develop your spiritual strength.
 These troubles also make it hard to form relationships of reciprocity with people and the Earth.

 The distractions are real, but so is the divine voice speaking to you right now, as it has since your birth.
-This divine voice isn't something separate from you; each one of us is divinity in human form, and that includes you.
+This divine voice isn't separate from you; each one of us is divinity in human form, and that includes you.
 If you're like most people, you've only learned to hold back or shut down parts of your divine self in order to survive in your unhealthy nation.

 Focusing on your survival or comfort is ultimately unsatisfying.
 Instead, cultivate your spiritual strength.
 Give your deepest love and stand for what's right as a normal way of life.